 - conform to the legislation in force (regarding your mailing address)

 This is the information you transmit to us via forms when you sign up.
-It is accessible and modifiable only by you through your Account settings.
+It is accessible and modifiable only by you through your Profile privacy settings.

 - your email address